-If you have questions about this concentration contact Professor Laura Synnott (synnott@andrew.cmu.edu).
+If you have questions about this concentration, contact Professor Laura Synnott (synnott@andrew.cmu.edu).

-In order to provide students with fundamental knowledge in areas unique to the health care, students are required to take at least 48 units of coursework from the following foundation and additional concentration course lists.
+To provide students with fundamental knowledge in areas unique to the health care, students are required to take at least 48 units of coursework from the following foundation and additional concentration course lists.
 While students can take any combination of foundation and additional concentration courses, it is recommended that students, particularly those without prior health care industry experience, prioritize the foundation courses.

 Foundation Courses:

 90-836 Health Systems Fall 6 units

-90-833 Population Health Spring 6 units

 90-861 Health Policy Spring 6 units

+94-705 Health Economics Fall 12 units